Do I need a screening mammogram?

 Yes!
 Women with breast implants should follow the same rules for mammograms: get one annually, starting at age 40.
 When making an appointment, you should mention that you have implants.

-Yes.
-Breast tissue can be very dense during lactation, which can make the images harder to read.
+Yes, however breast tissue can be very dense during lactation, which can make the images harder to read.
 Most providers recommend nursing or pumping right before the appointment.
-The X-rays used during a mammogram will not make the milk unsafe for human consumption.
-Women who are breastfeeding should mention this to their provider when scheduling an appointment.
+The X-rays used during a mammogram will not make the milk unsafe for the baby.
+Women who are breastfeeding should mention this to their provider when scheduling an appointment

 What to expect during your mammogram appointment